canro91/canro91.github.io/_posts/2021-03-29-UnitTestingCommonMistakes.md

 For the Assert part of your tests, make sure to use an assertion library.
 MSTest, NUnit and XUnit are the three most popular ones for C#.

 **Use the right assertion methods of your library.** For example, MSTest has assertion methods for strings, collections and other objects.
-For a list of the most common MSTest assertions methods, check the Cheatsheet in [Unit Testing 101]({% post_url 2021-03-15-UnitTesting101 %}).
+For a list of the most common MSTest assertions methods, check the MSTest Cheatsheet in [Unit Testing 101]({% post_url 2021-03-15-UnitTesting101 %}).

 Please, don't do.